Don't tell me there's a web site that tells you everything you could possibly want to know about Get Smart?

 Update: Info on the Nude Bomb BluRay release.

-Information on the new home of Get Smart Fan Group since Yahoo has ended their support for groups and an updated links page.
+Information on the new home of Get Smart Fan Group since Yahoo has ended their support for groups and new info about the "Japanese" 99 doll on the collectibles page.

 Visitors: Over 19 million visitors since debuting in 1995.

 This page, and the contents of this web site, are copyright 1995 - 2013 by Carl Birkmeyer.
 All attributed quotes, photography, and other copyrighted materials are held by their respective publishers.
 None of the contents of this website may be used on any other Internet site without prior, written consent from me.